-To experiment with proposed rule changes, the XFL is running test games with community colleges and the “Spring League” during its Spring 2019 season.
+To experiment with proposed rule changes, the XFL is running test games with community colleges, "Your Call Football," and the “Spring League” during its Spring 2019 season.

 Among the proposed rule changes:

 During kickoffs teams will separated by only five yards, with the both teams not allowed to cross the neutral zone until the returning team touches the ball.

 Fair catches will not be allowed.
 The kicking team must give the returner a five yards zone to recover the ball.

 No converts.
 The extra point kick will be replaced with a scrimmage play, varying in point value depending on how far the touchdown-scoring team chooses to take the snap from the goal line: a two-yard attempt would score a single point, a five-yard attempt two points, and a fifteen-yard attempt three points.